30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 Tuk Tuk ride

-5. Watch the Sunset at Eagle Nest Rooftop Bar
+5. Catch the Sunset at Eagle Nest Rooftop Bar

-Eagle Nest Rooftop Bar is perched above the Sala Arun Hotel, offering guests unobstructed views of Wat Arun across the river.
+Eagle Nest Rooftop Bar offers arguably the best views of Wat Arun from the other side of the Chao Phraya River.
 At sunset, the temple’s porcelain towers glow in gold and rose colors, while at night the temple beams across the river in gorgeous golden light.
-The atmosphere of the restaurant/bar is intimate and “old school”, the type of cozy setting that contrasts starkly with Bangkok’s more modern and glitzy rooftop bars.
+The atmosphere of the restaurant/bar is intimate and “old school”, the type of cozy setting that contrasts with Bangkok’s more modern and glitzy rooftop bars.
 Eagle Nest is a great pick for a romantic evening with your partner.

-Travel Tip: Eagle Nest has a walk-in only policy, so arrive well before 5:00 PM to secure a table.
+Travel Tip: You can’t make a reservation at Eagle Nest as they have a walk-in only policy, so make sure you arrive well before 5:00 PM to secure a table.

 Eagle Nest Rooftop Bar